earthlab/earthlab.github.io/_posts/courses/earth-analytics/02-time-series-data/get-to-know-r/2017-01-25-R01-get-to-know-r.md

 Look up the arguments for the `qplot()` function using either args(qplot) OR `?qplot` in the R console.
 Then fix the labels of your plot in your script.

-HINT: google is your friend.
+HINT: Google is your friend.
 Feel free to use it to help edit the code.

 2. What other things can you modify to make the plot look prettier.
 Explore.
 Are there things that you'd like to do that you can't?